Welcome to our page about the best things to do in the Fethiye area of Turkey – our hometown on the blue waters of the Turkish Mediterranean coast.

 Whatever your views on Çalış Beach, there is no denying that this little area of Southwest Turkey is one of the best places to catch some of the most beautiful sunsets in the world.

-If beach areas like Çalış are just not your thing, you really ought to make the effort to go down there, if only just to watch the sun go down.
+If beach areas like Çalış are just not your thing, you still really ought to make the effort to go down there, if only just to watch the sun go down.

 Our photo archives are packed with Çalış sunset photos.
 No two are the same.